dvreeze/ocp-java-17-learning/doc/chapter08-lambdas-and-functional-interfaces.md

 Checking *functional interface* declarations:
 * Only an *interface* can be a functional interface; classes cannot be functional interfaces
 * A functional interface must be a *valid interface* (so no `protected` modifier, no `default` method without body etc.)
-* Adding abstract method through inheritance sneakily violates the *SAM rule*
+* Adding abstract methods through inheritance from a functional interface sneakily violates the *SAM rule*
 * `java.lang.Object` instance methods do not count for the SAM rule (but mind the exact method signatures and return types)